-Kate worked closely with Acquired Brain Injury Ireland staff to develop the project proposal, methodology and recruit participants.
-Kate carried out 1:1 interviews with 10 active service users of our day resource and home/community rehabilitation services, as well as a focus group with five staff participants.
+Kate worked closely with Acquired Brain Injury Ireland (ABII) staff to develop the project proposal, methodology and to recruit participants.
+Kate carried out 1:1 interviews with 10 active service users in our day resource and home/community rehabilitation services, as well as a focus group with five staff participants.

 Kate’s literature review highlighted that responding to Covid-19 adds to existing practical, psychological and socioeconomic challenges faced by brain injury survivors, accentuating their existing vulnerability.

-Since March 2020, Acquired Brain Injury Ireland recognised it’s responsibility as a leading neuro-rehabilitation organisation for brain injury survivors in Ireland.
-A 1,200 strong community of brain injury survivors use the ABI Ireland day and home support services.
+Since March 2020, ABII recognised its responsibility as a leading neuro-rehabilitation organisation for brain injury survivors in Ireland.
+A 1,200 strong community of brain injury survivors use the ABII day and home support services.
 This meant a solution to enable its rehabilitation services to continue was crucial.
 The priorities were preventing Covid-19 from entering the community, as well as preventing service users’ progress from slowing or regressing.